How to Reach: I took a shared cab from my hostel to Tres Puentes and booked my ticket there

 Time: 1600 Hrs to 2100 Hrs (4 hours in total on the ship and 1 hour on the island)

-I know, I know, It cannot get more touristy than this, but, we’re talking about Penguins here.
-Have you seen those baby eyes and their cute little funny walk?
-I had never seen penguins before and was super excited to see them.
+I had never seen penguins before and didn’t even know what was a Magellanic penguin.
+Expectedly, I was super excited to see them.
 Also, I didn’t think I was going to get an opportunity to see penguins anywhere else on my trip.
 In hindsight, I really did not get a similar opportunity again.

-Also, on this afternoon tour, you get to see Magellan penguins that are much smaller.
+Also, on this afternoon tour, you get to see Magellanic penguin that is much smaller.
 On the day trip, you get to see sea lions and king penguins which are much bigger.